-From the outside, the hard-boiled egg, soft-boiled egg and the raw egg all look and weigh the same, which is a potential source of culinary catastrophe.
-Thankfully, there are a few simple, fail-safe methods for distinguishing among the three, avoiding unnecessary wastage.
-The methods for identifying the egg's internal state typically exploit simple laws of physics – the interior of an egg is a viscous liquid when raw, affecting the way it behaves and moves.
+From the outside, the hard-boiled egg, soft-boiled egg and the raw egg all look and weigh the same – a potential source of culinary catastrophe.
+Thankfully, there are a few simple, fail-safe methods for distinguishing among the three and avoiding unnecessary waste.
+The methods for identifying the egg's internal state typically use simple laws of physics, since the interior of an egg is a viscous liquid when raw, affecting the way it behaves and moves.

 Double-check by spinning the egg and suddenly stopping its rotation with the tip of your finger.
 A hard-boiled egg comes to an immediate stop and stays stopped if you lift your finger.
 A raw egg begins to rotate again, though more slowly, if you quickly lift your finger away from the egg.